cloudfoundry/uaa/docs/CF-Identity-Services-Preface.rst

 How identity services would be applied to the cloud foundry itself.

-Need support for non-browser native apps such as vmc.
-Options:
+Need support for non-browser native apps such as cf. Options:

 * like the mobile app flow‚ pop up browser and redirect
 * if no redirect possible, oauth2 supports a flow where an access code can be obtained and typed in